ffrazatto/data_cleaning/CodeBook.md

 First of all, the correct labels for the activities and features were assigned to all columns for both data sets (test and training), making identification easier.
-Afterwars, the data sets were merged together.
+Afterwards, the data sets were merged together.

 Then the required mean and standard deviation columns were extracted, and new descriptive labels were assinied to each column, rendering a cleaner data.

-## Transformations
+## 3. Transformations

 There were only one significant transforamtion that altered the data.
 As requested, the data set was grouped by activiy and the average for each column was taken.

-## Final Data
+## 4. Final Data

+The final data is composed by 6 rows and 80 columns.
+Each row corresponds to a
+activity: walking, walking-upsatairs, walking-downstairs, laying, sitting and standing.
+The first column displays the activity in which the measerument was executed and each subsequent column correspods to the average, by activity, of the calculated means and standard deviations of each sensor measurement.